mufassa8/mufassa8.github.io/_posts/2019-08-09-getting-started.md

 ### Installing Dependencies

-Before running for the first time, go to the root directory of your site, and install dependencies as follows:
+Before running for the first time, go the root directory of your site, and install dependencies as follows:

 ```console
 $ bundle